 “My first year of college I was directionless,” he confessed, “I liked a lot of different things, but I felt like music was calling and everything else was a means to that end, so college was difficult because I didn’t want to study music theory.
 I wanted something practical.”

 In his educational pursuit, he rambled through Montana, California, and Washington before settling in the middle of the country—Nebraska.
 At Union College, he finally found an environment where he could thrive.
 And, after sampling a few majors, he graduated in 2015 with a degree in fitness and wellness.

 His first job out of college was as a personal trainer.
 But that wasn’t Spencer’s calling.

 “As a personal trainer, I didn’t feel fulfilled,” he admitted.
 “I didn’t feel I was doing what I was supposed to do.
-I wanted to do something in the medical field to help people in more dire circumstances.”
+I wanted something in the medical field to help people in greater need.”